 The 930km² Earaheedy Basin project encompasses terrane prospective for base and precious metals in the Earaheedy and Yerrida basins base metals provinces.
 The project comprises the Withnell and Terra Rossa sub-projects.
 The Withnell licence is adjacent to the evolving Chinook-Magazine zinc-lead project of Rumble Resources Ltd (ASX: RTR) and north of the Strickland Metals Limited (ASX: STK) Iroquois prospect.
 The Terra Rossa licences are east of the Thaduna copper deposit (view project map).

-They have been grouped into the “Terra Rossa” and the “Withnell” sub-projects, which are situated at the western end of the basin, between 40km and 100km east of the De Grussa copper mine and ~120km north of Wiluna; and the “Tableland” sub-project, located in the southeast margin of the basin.
+The project’s exploration licences have been grouped into the “Terra Rossa” and the “Withnell” sub-projects, which are situated at the western end of the Earaheedy basin, between 40km and 100km east of the De Grussa copper mine and ~120km north of Wiluna.

 The licences are consistent with Castle’s strategy of positioning itself at low-cost in regions prospective for base and precious metals and which have generally not received much recent attention or the benefit of the latest available exploration tools.